mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ---
-title: "What I Wish I'd Known Before Spending $46k on a Website Redesign"
+title: "Things I Wish I'd Known Before Spending $46k on a Website Redesign"
 date: 2022-06-09T08:33:40-04:00
 ---

 We .
 It always felt like the end was just a few weeks away.

+TODO: Before and after photos

 In the end, the project took eight months and $46k to complete.

 And I'm not just blowing $46k wherever.
 My total revenue last year was XX, and my profit was only XX, so $46k is a lot of money to me.

+I don't want to name them, so I'll just call them WebAgency.
+And this is not a long complaint letter about WebAgency.
+From my perspective, WebAgency is likely a good fit for a lot of clients.
+I don't think they were trying to take advantage of me.
+I think WebAgency acted in good faith, but the project went awry because I didn't have experience working with an agency, and they didn't have experience working with a small software company.

 ## Not my first rodeo

 So, it's possible I'm an idiot, but I did have experience.
 I've hired dozens of freelancers, including designers and developers.
 I've never hired an agency for my own business, but I worked with web design agencies when I was at Google.

+I've hired before.
+I've hired many freelancers in the past ten years.
+I haven't hired many agencies, but I did have some experience working with web design agencies when I was at Google, so I wasn't just coming into this completely cold.

 ## How it started

 The TinyPilot website had always been an afterthought.
 It was fine, but it looked like I sold a hobby project instead of a hardware device that professionals would use.

-I decided it was finally time to fix that, so I interviewed
+I decided it was finally time to fix that, so I started looking for web designers who could help.
+I interviewed three individual freelancers who quoted me costs of $XX to $XXk for the redesign.

-I've hired before.
-I've hired many freelancers in the past ten years.
-I haven't hired many agencies, but I did have some experience working with web design agencies when I was at Google, so I wasn't just coming into this completely cold.
+When I spoke to the CEO of WebAgency, he said I should hold off on the redesign and just do a rebranding.
+WebAgency would make a new logo, color scheme, and font choices.
+And then I could measure whether that had results.
+And I could bring that branding to a marketing agency.
+That sounded smart!

+WebAgency's CEO estimated that the rebrand would require 30-40 billable hours over two to four weeks at their hourly rate $175/hour.
+So, $5-7k for new logo and branding felt reasonable to me.
+If the rebrand improved TinyPilot's sales, I could hire WebAgency on retainer and have them continue their design work.

+WebAgency was the most expensive of the agencies I spoke to, but they also seemed the most competent.
+I appreciated that they suggested a smaller scope, and they had the most impressive website and portfolio.

+WebAgency's CEO did warn me that I was smaller than most of their clients.
+He said that they have long-term retainer agreements with most of their clients.
+But he said that this project was so small that we could do it hourly, but there was a possibility that they'd have to pause my work if a retainer client needed more time.

 ## The honeymoon period

-The first six weeks of the project were fantastic.
-I was meeting every few weeks with their lead designer, a senior designer, and a project manager.
-We communicated well. they'd show me samples of the new logos and branding.
-I didn't like the initial round of logos, but WebAgency wasn't dissuaded.
+The first month of the project was fantastic.

+WebAgency's CEO was on all the calls, as well as the company's lead designer, a senior designer, and a project manager.
+They'd show me samples of the new logos and branding.
+I told them what I liked and disliked about the options.
 They took my feedback graciously, and the next round, we'd be a little closer.

-After three or four rounds, we landed on a logo we all liked:
+After three or four rounds of feedback, we landed on a logo we all liked:

+TODO: Show logo draft

+## Scope creep

+In parallel with the logo, WebAgency started doing mockups of my site with different fonts and colors.
+At first, the website was essentially my existing website, but as we continued to meet, they seemed to be spending more time

+Sometimes, we'd meet, and there would be no change to the logos or branding.
+They just wanted to show me design ideas for the website.
+"To be clear, this project is still just the rebranding, right?
+We're not redesigning the site itself until later."

+"Oh, yes, yes," they reassured me.
+"Some branding choices won't make sense on top of the old design, so these are just quick sketches of how they could look."

+A week later, the designers showed me new design ideas they had for my TinyPilot's blog and About page.
+This was a big problem, as that was never on the table at all.
+The spec I'd given them at the start of the project said explicitly that I only was interested in the three pages in the purchase flow: the landing page, the product page, and the shopping cart page.

+I emailed the CEO, and he called me.
+He was embarrassed that the designers had gotten off track.
+He admitted that the designers went beyond just sketching.
+He said they were just so excited about the project that they got carried away and designed more than they should have, but he was going to remove the hours for the out of scope work.

+I didn't like that they had gone beyond the scope of the rebrand, but I reasoned that they were doing quality work, and I'd probably work with them in the future anyway, so why not do it.

+And to be honest, I didn't have time to fuss with anything.
+I was dealing with the mayhem of launching a new product (TODO: link) and making sure all of our internal workflows were ready to fulfill orders.
+I just wanted to do the thing that would minimize my time, and that was to just stick with them.
+It seemed like the design work was mostly 85% done anyway, so why not just spend a few hours on the last 15%?

-## The cracks begin to show
+## Grinding to a halt

-As we narrowed in on logo, we started to talk about overall branding like the color scheme and font for the website.
-To

-In the next meeting, they'd done a little more redesigning on the website.
-I confirmed with everyone that .
-The project manager stopped scheduling our next meetings, so it came down to me wrangling them and finding a time for everyone to meet.

-And th

-But it was December.
-Everyone was slowing down around the holidays.
-I figured that people were just out, so they were

-But in January, it got even worse.

-## Naming the elephant in the room
+In December, our meetings stopped.
+I checked Figma and would see occasional changes, but the project manager had stopped reaching out to me to arrange check-ins.

+When things started up again in January, there was no improvement.

+I emailed the CEO laying out my concerns.

+## Quit at 80% or start over?

+Everything was around 80% done.
+The logo was almost done, the page designs were done minus a few tweaks and mobile versions.
+But nothing was complete and usable.
+I was four months and $XXk into this four-week project, and I had no usable work.

+It had taken several weeks to find them.
+I'd have to start over, transfer partial assets

+## Internal turmoil at WebAgency

 In February, I laid out the issues in an email to the CEO.
 We had a call, and he apologized for the way the project is going.
 He said that WebAgency really wanted to work with me, but I was their only hourly client.
 They had to prioritize their

-Their project manager had quit in November, and the CEO was scrambling to fill in while hiring.
+Their project manager had quit in November, and the CEO was scrambling to handle project management duties while also recruiting and interviewing new project managers.
 He admitted some things fell through the cracks, and they hadn't been doing the quality of work he wanted to do for me.

 They could protect.
 They'd finish the design work, likely by March or Apil, but he couldn't guarantee it.